emil-98/mp3-server/README.md

 ## Instructions
 To run this system:
-1. something
+1. Run both server and client on port 4433
-2. something else
+2. Use 1, 2, or 3, to list, download, or exit the client.
-3. third thing
+3. insert dl instructions here